 Must not have completed one year of continual employment on a Disney internship or program.

 - Work samples

-- AAJA membership is not required but is strongly encouraged.
+- Current AAJA membership is not required but is strongly encouraged.
 Student membership will be required for the selected candidate.

 Paulina Jeng is an experienced video journalist and producer, skilled in both on- and off-camera video content creation as well as audio, digital, and print production.
 “Earning [the ESPN internship] through a special selection process initiated by the Asian American Journalism Association (AAJA), I had the unique opportunity to integrate myself as a segment producer on our daily Snapchat shows.
 Outside of my daily work on the Snapchat team, I also gained knowledge about other ESPN operations through rotations with the DTCI, Editing, and ESPN China teams.

 Jackson Safon is a student at the University of Southern California studying broadcast and digital journalism.
 “My internship at ESPN provided me a great opportunity to learn major parts of the television industry and I’m continuing to learn this semester with my internship at The Ringer. […] I received experience in my field of interest while also being able to pick the brains of established professionals across ESPN,” Jackson says.
 He currently works as a video intern for The Ringer and as a producer/editor for USC Annenberg Media.

 Application information will only be used internally by AAJA to promote student opportunities and for program evaluation and planning.
 In the application form, please indicate whether you would like to be notified of further student opportunities from AAJA, including scholarships, grants and additional journalism training.
 AAJA will only share your application information with appropriate ESPN selection staff.